ahmadshabeeb/expensify-app/README.md

 # Expensify

 This is a web app about saving expenses, the app has also a responsive layout.
-- yarn is used as a package manager
+- Yarn is used as a package manager

 - **Reactjs** and **Redux** are used in the project to build and manage the state of the components.